cs190/cs190-ps1/README.md

     ~/Classwork/cs190-ps1 $ open Counter.xcodeproj
     ```

-    An alternative to the git clone command above that uses ssh instead of https as the protocol for communicating with GitHub is:
+    An alternative to the git clone command above that uses ssh instead of https as the protocol for communicating with GitHub is:

     ```
     ~/Classwork$ git clone git@github.com:<your_github_username_goes_here>/cs190-ps1.git